WillJThomas/SunSpotAnalyser/README.md

 Inspecting the code
 ===================

 My advice would be to start by reading the plain-text test scenarios in src/test/resources/stories.
+These are high-level descriptions of features the application should have.

 Here's a bit of information about the whole directory structure though: